ballen1331/Ben_Allen_Portfolio/Strokes Gained Analysis/README.md

 # Strokes Gained Analysis of Professional Golfers

-## This file details most of the work I completed as part of my Senior Thesis Project "Drive For Dough?
+## This project details most of the work I completed as part of my Senior Thesis Project "Drive For Dough?
 A Strokes Gained Analysis of Professional Golfers"

 ### A few notes about the data